frank-dspeed/chromium-platform/README.md

 - [ ] JSON Serialized Messaging ```\0``` terminated via process pipe
 - [ ] Aura Window Manager Flags for App Start
 - [ ] serving files via override folders for locations.

+## Use Case 1
+Serve a MultiPage App from a Profile Folder NativMessaging via devtools.

+- We Create and Handle a App Profile
+  - We deploy a extension to handle the app internal communication